The nation’s dominant tobacco company, maker of the top-selling Marlboro cigarette, is trying to become the next e-cigarette giant.

 And Atlanta is ground zero in the high-stakes experiment.

-Altria will begin selling next month a new tobacco product called IQOS, a pen-like electronic device with a sleek battery pack.
+Altria has recently started selling a new tobacco product called IQOS, a pen-like electronic device with a sleek battery pack.
 It hopes to make a splash with an IQOS store at Lenox Square in Buckhead, the company’s first ahead of a national rollout.

 The seller of roughly one in every two traditional cigarettes in the U.S. is making the major push as fewer Americans light up and more experiment with vaping devices like e-cigarettes to get their nicotine fix.